 After a 2006 report found livestock to be a major climate change contributor, there’s been a global movement promoting vegetarian and vegan diets.
 When it comes to sustainability and health a lot of people are advocating fully plant-based diets as the best ticket to good health and one of the best ways to reduce your personal environmental impact.

-Yes, most people are eating way too much meat and should focus on getting more than their 5 a day for good health rather than grabbing steak for dinner, but cutting meat out completely may not be the only sustainable food solution.
+Yes, most people are eating way too much meat and should focus on getting more than their 5 a day for good health rather than grabbing steak for dinner, but cutting meat out completely may not be the most sustainable meat solution.
 Listening to nature and observing how ecosystems function is the starting point.
 We live in a world where everything is connected, nature is an ecosystem and grazing animals form part of that ecosystem.

 The real issue with farming is the industrialised production process itself, not necessarily the meat or the vegetables.
 Mass farming is a process that is laced with chemicals, antibiotics and destructive processes, which can’t be sustainable for our health or the planet.